abogdanova/SwarmGE/README.md

 *__NOTE__ that the various caching options are __mutually exclusive__.
 For example, you cannot specify* `--mutate_duplicates` *with* `--lookup_bad_fitness`.

 #Replacement
 -----------

 The replacement strategy for an Evolutionary Algorithm defines which parents and children survive into the next generation.

 ##Generational

-Activate with:
+Generational replacement replaces the entire parent population with the newly generated child population at every generation.
+Generational replacement can be activated with the argument:

     --replacement generational

-Elites can be saved between generations.
+or by setting the parameter `REPLACEMENT` to `generational` in either a parameters file or in the params dictionary.

+###Elitism

+Generational replacement is most commonly used in conjunction with elitism.
+With elitism, the best `[ELITE_SIZE]` individuals in the parent population are copied over unchanged to the next generation.
+Elitism ensures continuity of the best ever solution at all stages through the evolutionary process, and allows for the best solution to be updated at each generation.

+The number of children created at each generation is known as the `GENERATION_SIZE`, and is equal to `[POPULATION_SIZE]` - `[ELITE_SIZE]`.
+This parameter is set automatically by PonyGE2.

 The default number of elites is 1 percent of the population size.
 This value can be changed with the argument:

     --elite_size [INT]

-where `[INT]` is an integer which specifies the number of elites to be saved between generations.
-Elites are saved between generations regardless of whether or not they are better or worse than the new population.
+or by setting the parameter `ELITE_SIZE` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the number of elites to be saved between generations.

 ##Steady State